secoats/agora_network_sniffer/README.md

+This code was created for a tutorial on my blog [Tutorial: Build a Network Sniffer From Scratch](https://secoats.github.io/tutorial/ethernet_sniffer/).

+You can find the original code from that blog post in the git branch ["tutorial"](https://github.com/secoats/agora_sniffer/tree/tutorial).
+I might add some more features over time on the "main" branch.

 # Agora Network Sniffer

 This is a rudimentary Python3 Network Sniffer (Ethernet II, ARP, IPv4, IPv6, TCP, UDP).

-![](./docs/sniffer_a4.png)

-It requires L2 raw socket access (ETH_P_ALL), so **it will only work on unix-like systems** at the moment and requires **root priviliges**.
-I might add support for Windows at some point.

 Only run this code in a network you personally own and control.
 This code is still work-in-progress.

+It must be run as root (because of Layer 2 socket access) and only works on unix-like systems at the moment.

+![](./docs/sniffer_a4.png)

 ## Usage